Alfonso IX of León: Marriages and legitimate issue

-On 17 November 1197, Alfonso IX married his first cousin once removed, the infanta Berengaria of Castile.
-Berengeria was the daughter of King Alfonso VIII of Castile and his wife Queen Leonor of England.
+On 17 November 1197, Alfonso IX married his first cousin once removed, infanta Berengaria of Castile.
+Berengaria was the daughter of King Alfonso VIII of Castile and his wife Queen Eleanor of England.
 Her paternal grandfather, Sancho III of Castile, had been a brother of Alfonso's own father Ferdinand II of León.
 Thus, both Alfonso IX and Berengaria belonged to the same dynasty or family.
 The marriage was annulled on grounds of consanguinity, but not before five children had been born, namely: